lfkdev/ansible-link/README.md

 - **Playbook History** Keep track of playbook executions and their status.
 - **API Documentation** Swagger UI documentation for easy exploration of the API endpoints.
 - **Metrics** Exposes Prometheus metrics for playbook runs, durations, and active jobs.
+- **Webhook Notifications** Send notifications to Slack, Discord, or custom webhooks for job events.

 <b>NOTE</b> Project is usable but still in early development